 “Governmental Requirements” means building, zoning, subdivision, traffic, parking, land use, environmental, occupancy, health, accessibility for disabled, and other applicable Laws and decrees of any Governmental Authority pertaining to the Landfill.
 This term shall include the conditions or requirements of Governmental Authorizations.

-“Groundwater Monitoring System” has the meaning set forth in Section 1.1(a)(xii).
+“Groundwater Monitoring Plan” has the meaning set forth in Section 1.1(b)(xi).

 "Hazardous Materials" means any substance, chemical, material, or waste now or in the future defined as a "hazardous substance," "hazardous material," "hazardous waste," "toxic substance," "toxic pollutant," "regulated substance," "contaminant," or "pollutant" (or words of similar import) within the meaning of, or regulated or addressed under, any Environmental Law.
 Without limiting the generality of the foregoing, Hazardous Materials includes: mold; petroleum and petroleum products and compounds containing them or derived from them, including gasoline, diesel fuel, oil, and other fuels and petroleum products or fractions thereof; pesticides and herbicides; radon; carcinogenic materials; explosives; flammable materials; infectious materials; corrosive materials; mutagenic materials; radioactive materials; polychlorinated biphenyls ("PCBs"), and compounds containing them; lead and lead-based paint ("LBPs"); asbestos or asbestos containing materials ("ACMs") in any form that is or could become friable; underground or aboveground storage tanks, whether empty or containing any substance; and any medical products or devices, including those materials defined as "medical waste" or "biological waste" under relevant statutes or regulations pertaining to any Environmental Law.